 Our in-depth perspective on climate science and economics and our familiarity with tool development mean that if a new tool or model needs to be developed, ICF can provide cost-effective and timely development.

 ICF's fluency in climate science, climate policies, economic and market analysis, and emissions reduction strategies enables us to provide integrated and holistic climate services to clients around the world.

 ICF applies its award-winning experience to help organizations achieve their objectives in the face of risks posed by extreme weather and climate change.
 We harness the deep sectoral and geographic knowledge of the world’s largest team of climate professionals to solve today's complex resilience challenges.
 ICF leverages the knowledge gained from our decades of work pioneering science-based approaches to ensure that our clients thrive in a future that is fundamentally different than the past.

 We work with public and private-sector clients at the local level and around the globe to promote climate-resilient decision making and build capacity to manage climate risks.
-Our clients include multinational companies and organizations; local, state, and federal agencies; metropolitan planning organizations; and international funding institutions.
+We have assisted multinational companies and organizations; local, state, and federal agencies; metropolitan planning organizations; airports and ports; and international funding institutions.
 Our multidisciplinary team brings extensive knowledge of energy, transportation, health, environment, and other sectors to these cross-cutting issues.

 Our risk and resilience services include:

 - Developing decision-support frameworks for addressing environmental risks